-Click the above graphic to go to where you
+Click the above graphic to go to where you can buy this book, used and cheap. |

 It's a provocative statement.
 It's not because there's anything wrong with the church.
 I could try another one.
 I have done that before and not had much luck.
 Something might be a little bit better somewhere else, but that would not fix the problem.